Research output per year

 At Manchester, I teach a range of undergraduate and postgraduate courses on topics such as Beowulf, Old English literature, Middle English literature, modern medievalism, translation and critical theory.
 Since March 2018, I have been a Fellow of the Higher Education Academy.

-I welcome proposals from research students interested in working on any aspect of Old English or medieval literary culture, including (but not limited to) the following topics: the links between early medieval literature and material culture; the relationships between humans and nonhumans in early medieval literature; modern medievalism (especially in science fiction and fantasy); theoretical approaches to medieval literatures (especially new materialism and ecocriticism).
+I welcome proposals from research students interested in working on any aspect of Old English or medieval literary culture, including (but not limited to) the following topics: the links between early medieval literature and material culture; the relationships between humans and nonhumans in early medieval literature; modern medievalism (especially in science fiction and fantasy); theoretical approaches to medieval literatures (especially new materialism and ecocriticism); translation and creative-critical responses to early medieval poetry.

 In June 2017, I co-organised (with Prof David Matthews) the biennial MAMO: Middle Ages in the Modern World international conference.
 From 2016-19, I served on the committee for TOEBI (Teachers of Old English in Britain and Ireland) and I organised and hosted the annual TOEBI conference at Manchester in November 2019.
-In 2023, I will be co-organising (with Dr Charles Insley) and hosting the biennial ISSEME: International Society for the Study of Early Medieval England conference.
+In June 2023, I co-organised (with Dr Charles Insley) and hosted the biennial ISSEME: International Society for the Study of Early Medieval England conference.

 Email: James.Paz@manchester.ac.uk